ome/omero-documentation/omero/sysadmins/public.rst

 ===============================

-The OMERO.web framework allows raw data to be published using built-in tools or supplied through webservices to external web pages.
+The OMERO.web framework allows raw data to be published using built-in tools or supplied through web services to external web pages.
 Selected datasets can be made visible to a 'public user' using the standard OMERO permissions system, ensuring you always have control over how users can interact with your data.